mukvnd/SolvDoku/README.md

 # Sudoku Solver using Flask, Python, HTML and Backtracking Algorithm

-Welcome to my Sudoku solver project!
-This is a web application that solves Sudoku puzzles using the backtracking algorithm.
+SolvDoku - a web based application that solves Sudoku puzzles using the backtracking algorithm.
 The application is built using Flask, Python, HTML, and CSS.

 ## Installation